This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 When to Consider Medication for Your Anxious Dog

 Considering medication for any pet can be difficult because it is impossible to know just how your pet is feeling while on medication.
-It is additionally concerning to know that many prescription medications come with serious side effects that require continuous monitoring.
-For some pet owners however, anxiety medication may be the only solution to give their pet a healthy life.
-In the event that all other anti-anxiety medications have been tried to no avail, medication may be the only remaining option.
+It is also important to know that many prescription medications come with serious side effects that require continuous monitoring.
+For some pet owners, however, anxiety medication may be the only solution to give their pet a healthy life.
+If you have tried all other anti-anxiety measures to no avail, medication may be the only remaining option.

-In the event that your anxious dog has shown no improvement with other treatments for anxiety, it is important to research all available anxiety medications such as Clomipramine, and to speak with your dog’s veterinarian to find the right match for your dog.
+If your anxious dog has shown no improvement with other treatments for anxiety, it is important to research all available anxiety medications such as Clomipramine and to speak with your dog’s veterinarian to find the right match for your dog.
 Some things to consider when researching medications for your dog’s anxiety include: the severity of your dog’s anxiety, your dog’s age, your dog’s current health condition, any existing medications, the cost of medication, the potential side effects of a medication and how long a particular medication has been on the market.
 All of these things will help you to get a picture of which anti-anxiety medication might be the right choice for your dog.

 Why We Chose Clomipramine

 At ten years old Jet is considered to be a “senior” which means that his bodily system may not be as tolerant of medications as that of a younger dog.
-In addition to his age, recent events in his life (our home fire) resulted in a significant worsening of his symptoms which drove me to seeking out an anxiety solution that would allow him to be comfortable in his own home.
+In addition to his age, recent events in his life (our home fire) resulted in a significant worsening of his symptoms which drove me to seek out an anxiety solution that would allow him to be comfortable in his own home.
 Over the years I have worked with Jet on behavioral modification as well as tried a variety of herbal and natural anxiety solutions, all to no avail.
-Our final option prior to medication was the Thunder Shirt and unfortunately for Jet, the shirt did not work for him either.
-It was at this point, when my dog was running for the door every time the toaster beeped, cowering and trembling every time he set foot on a wooden floor and drooling and pacing obsessively when I left the house that I decided to consider Clomipramine.
+Our final option before medication was the Thundershirt and unfortunately for Jet, the shirt did not work.
+It was at this point when my dog was running for the door every time the toaster beeped, cowering and trembling every time he set foot on a wooden floor and drooling and pacing obsessively when I left the house that I decided to consider Clomipramine.
 Unfortunately for us, Clomipramine showed no improvement in Jet’s anxiety over the first four weeks.
-Our vet asked me to consider another few weeks on the drug to see if he received any relief; however, after one significant reaction between Clomipramine and Frontline I decided that it was time to wean him off the drug.
-Some professionals might say that in cases of severe anxiety like Jet’s that he is just “too far gone” to be helped.
-As a responsible pet parent however, I continue to seek a canine anxiety solution that offers my senior dog a degree of comfort and relief.
+Our vet asked me to consider another few weeks on the drug to see if he received any relief; however, after one significant reaction between Clomipramine and Frontline, I decided that it was time to wean him off the drug.
+Some professionals might say that in cases of severe anxiety like Jet’s that he is just “too far gone” for help.
+As a responsible pet parent, however, I continue to seek a canine anxiety solution that offers my senior dog a degree of comfort and relief.

 Has your dog taken Clomipramine?